Cayman Islands–India relations: Economic relations

 In April 2010, Bangalore-based hospital chain Narayana Hrudayalaya signed an agreement with the Caymanian Government to establish a hospital in Grand Cayman and a medical university to train doctors, nurses and paramedical students.
 The 107,000 square foot Health City Cayman Islands was opened on 25 February, 2014.
 It is the first foreign hospital owned by an Indian hospital chain.

 The Cayman Islands and India signed a Tax Information Exchange Agreement (TIEA) on 21 March, 2011.
-This was the 22nd TIEA signed by the Cayman Island and the 5th for India.
+This was the 22nd TIEA signed by the Cayman Islands and the 5th for India.
 According to the Cayman Islands Monetary Authority (CIMA), India was the ninth largest destination for remittances from the Cayman Islands in 2011, receiving US$2.5 million.
 The Bank of India operates in the Cayman Islands and maintains a branch in Grand Cayman.
 Cayman Islands-based NCBG Holdings, Inc. has proposed to invest in a 26% stake in a joint venture firm with Indian companies to manufacture wiring sets used in military vehicles, aircraft, ships and other defence machinery.
 The proposal requires approval from the Indian Government because it involves foreign direct investment in the defence industry.

 In mid-2015, an Indian Supreme Court-appointed Special Investigation Team (India) (SIT) on black money, found that the Cayman Islands was the largest beneficiary of participatory notes from India, receiving 31.31% of the total outstanding Offshore Derivative Instruments.
 The SIT found that the Cayman Islands had a total investment of ₹85000 crore in Indian stock markets as on 28 February 2015, or about ₹1.75 crore per Caymanian citizen.